 Dr. Cannell received his PhD in Epidemiology, and Graduate Certificate in Gerontology, in 2013 from the University of Florida.
 He received his MPH with a concentration in Epidemiology from the University of Louisville in 2009, and his BA in Political Science and Marketing from the University of North Texas in 2005.
 During his doctoral studies, he was a Graduate Research Assistant for the Florida Office on Disability and Health, an affiliated scholar with the Claude D. Pepper Older Americans Independence Center, and a student-inducted member of the Delta Omega Honorary Society in Public Health.
 In 2016, Dr. Cannell received a Graduate Certificate in Predictive Analytics from the University of Maryland University College, and a Certificate in Big Data and Social Analytics from the Massachusetts Institute of Technology.

 He previously held professional staff positions in the Louisville Metro Health Department and the Northern Kentucky Independent District Health Department.
 He spent three years as a project epidemiologist for the Florida Office on Disability and Health at the University of Florida.
 He also served as an Environmental Science Officer in the United States Army Reserves from 2009 to 2013.
-He currently serves as the chair of the Tarrant County Elder Abuse Task Force, a member of the Tarrant County Falls Prevention Task Force, and a member of the United Way Health Council.
+He currently serves as the vice president of the Texas Adult Protective Services Community Board, a member of the Alzheimer’s Association of Dallas & Northeast Texas Medical Research Advisory Committee, and a member of the Financial Exploitation Center of Tarrant County Advisory Coalition.